asyncapi/website/pages/blog/microcks-asyncapi-part2.md

 Mocking event-driven architecture using Microcks is a game-changer as you do not need to write code nor set up complex infrastructure!
 Your consumers can receive messages in the minute.
 Testing some changes is just one commit away.
 You update the AsyncAPI specification in the Git repository and Microcks will take care of updating everything!
 It's even capable of providing and managing the Kafka infrastructure thanks to the excellent [Strimzi.io](https://strimzi.io/) operator if you wish!
 See our [Everything managed by Microcks](https://microcks.io/documentation/installing/deployment-options/#everything-managed-by-microcks) deployment option :rocket:

-## Our second feature is testing or how to make your delivery lifecycle reliable.
+Our second feature is testing or how to make your delivery lifecycle reliable.

+## How to make your delivery lifecycle reliable?

 As the number of event producers and subscribers is exploding, managing changes and taking care of versioning compatibility is essential.
 And what about checking that business rules implying event triggering are correctly implemented?
 The fact it produces syntactically correct events and all this in a fully automated way based on each change and new commit in your source code repository?